-Details of the Group's assets pledged for the Group's bank borrowings are included in note 28 to the financial statements.
+Details of the Group's assets pledged for the Group's performance bonds, bills payable and bank borrowings are included in notes 24, 25 and 27, respectively, to the financial statements.

 36. CAPITAL COMMITMENTS

 The Group had the following capital commitments at the end of the reporting period: